alphagov/forms/design/prototype-version-6/README.md

 The fourth row has a link to “Add information about what happens next“ and a grey highlighted tag on the far right that reads “not started“.

 Step “2.
-Set form responses“ which has 2 rows under it.
+Set form responses“ has 2 rows under it.

 The first row has a link to “Set the email address completed forms will be sent to“ and a grey highlighted tag on the far right of the row that reads “not started“.

 The second row has an inactive link to “Enter the email address confirmation code“ and a grey highlighted tag on the far right of the row that reads “Cannot start yet“.
-This inactive link changed to an active when the form creator completes the previous step and the grey highlighted status tag would change to “not started“.
+This inactive link changes to active when the form creator completes the previous step and the grey highlighted status tag would change to “not started“.

 Step “3.
-Get your form ready to go live“ which has 2 rows under it.
+Get your form ready to go live“ has 2 rows under it.

 The first row has a link to “Provide link to your privacy information“ and a grey highlighted tag on the far right of the row that reads “not started“.

 The second row has a link to “Provide link to your accessibility statement“ and a grey highlighted tag on the far right of the row that reads “not started“.

 Step “4.
-Publish your form“ which has 2 rows under it.
+Publish your form“ has 2 rows under it.

 The first row has a link to “Make your form live“ and a grey highlighted tag on the far right of the row that reads “not started“.